danielwhc12/Acceptance-system/README.md

 # Acceptance-system
-Need mysql connection root and 123456 to run the program
+Need mysql connection root and password 123456 to run the program